 - Elevated Mood /Lower Stress

 Being an online student isn’t easy.
-Planning and studying require prioritization and can feel overwhelming.
+Planning and studying require prioritization and overcoming self-doubt.
 Data by the Harvard School of Public Health Study of College Health Behaviors concluded that frequent physical activity had significant effects on students’ mood, stress levels, and social interactions.3 Students who were social and exercised three or more times per week reported somewhat better moods and decreased amounts of stress than those who did not.3 Regular exercise has been shown to help improve mood and attitude, and relieve tension and stress in students.1 Prolonged periods of stress have negative effects on the body and mind—exercise combats those by assisting with sleep/wake cycles, which ultimately eases anxiety, and may alleviate larger health problems down the road.

 - Increased Energy